Cat pee and dog toenails: Are pets always a deal-breaker for hardwood floors?

-There are a few brands of waterborne finish (Traffic is the product that we carry) that are catalyzed with cross-linkers that do provide a better bonded, tougher finish that is harder to scratch and harder to wear through.
+There are a few brands of waterborne finish (Traffic or Pall-X Gold are the two products we carry) that are catalyzed with cross-linkers that do provide a better bonded, tougher finish that is harder to scratch and harder to wear through.
 It tends to be more expensive, but it is still a fraction of the cost of resanding a floor.

 You can recoat an existing finish, even if you're not sure if it was initially an oil-based or a waterbased polyurethane, with one of these commercial, catalyzed finishes.
 And you can do it yourself if you read this.
 Do it sooner rather than later.

 You can absolutely use a penetrating oil (like Rubio Monocoat) for a more natural, low-sheen look, but pets will increase the frequency of your maintenance.
 Those penetrating finishes allow the wood grain itself to take the brunt of the wear and friction of living.
 Dogs and cats increase that friction, so you'll perform your touch-ups at least quarterly.

-The advantage of the penetrating finishes is that the maintenance can be done selectively, exactly where the damage has occurred - you don't even have to move furniture if the damage doesn't extend there.
+The advantage of the penetrating finishes is that the maintenance can be done selectively, exactly where the damage has occurred - often you don't even have to move furniture if the damage doesn't extend there.

 And, wipe the sand and grit off their feet when they come in from outside.

 Put rugs in the locations that your pets use most frequently or aggressively.
 If your dachsund herd makes a high-speed beeline for the door when the postman rings, use a runner along the path they use.

 Want to know what else causes damage to your floors?
 Read our blog article 'What is the smallest thing that can cause the greatest damage to your finished floor?'